 D3.9 provides requirements for the provision of wheelchair seating spaces in Class 9b assembly buildings.
-This includes the number of wheelchair seating spaces to be provided in theatres, cinemas and the like, their positioning within the general seating area and how they are to be grouped with other seats or wheelchair spaces.
-The dimensions of wheelchair seating spaces must comply with AS 1428.1.
+This includes the number of wheelchair seating spaces to be provided in theatres,

 Table D3.9 provides requirements relating to the number and permissible grouping of wheelchair seating spaces, depending on the number of fixed seats in the room or space.
 Grouping all wheelchair spaces together potentially limits the seating options for family or friends accompanying a person using a wheelchair, so requirements are included that spaces be provided both singly and in groups.
 Wheelchair seating spaces may be provided by having removable seats so that, if the wheelchair spaces are not required, seats for other patrons can be installed in those locations.
 However, building managers would need to ensure that management practices in relation to removable seating do not discriminate.